-- Invited articles in prestigious journals - Invited chapters for prestigious books (e.g. handbooks, Annual Review, etc) - Other researchers basing their research on your work.
-E.g. a theory, intervention, or protocol you developed. - Having a conference organized around your research program - Visitors (faculty or graduate students) from other universities coming to work with your research program for significant periods (e.g. more than two weeks) - International visibility (Invited addresses, publishing with international colleagues, joint grants, other universities using your work, etc.) - Being asked to be a Discussant on symposia at high-level national and international conferences. - Doing a chapter in highly prestigious work such as a handbook, Annual Review, etc. - Editorships - Editorial Boards, including ad hoc reviewing - Invited addresses at other universities, national and international meetings - Membership on federal grant panels - Research awards - Recognition from professional organizations - Citation data.
-Number of citations and citations compared to others (e.g. percentile) in major, prestigious publications covering a broad area such as the Social or I/O Handbook, high level scholarly books commissioned by national organizations, e.g. APA. - It is expected that there will be a history of external research funding from peer reviewed or non-peer reviewed sources sufficient to support an ongoing research program, including support for graduate students.
+- Invited contributions as author or co-author to prestigious journals, books, or other scholarly works - Evidence of other researchers basing their research on your work (e.g., a theory, intervention, or protocol you developed) - Having a conference organized around your research program - Visitors (faculty and/or graduate students) from other universities coming to work with your research program for significant periods (e.g., more than two weeks) - International visibility (Invited addresses, publishing with international colleagues, joint grants, other universities using your work, etc.) - Serving as a Discussant on symposia at national and international conferences. - Editorships - Editorial Boards, including ad hoc reviewing - Invited addresses at other universities, national, and/or international meetings - Membership on federal grant panels - Honorific awards for research achievements - Recognition from professional organizations - Citation data.
+Number of citations and citations compared to others (e.g., percentile) in major, prestigious publications covering a broad area such as the Social or I/O Handbook, high level scholarly books commissioned by national organizations, e.g., APA.